Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 Note: W3C defines the Clear Key mechanism ([[!encrypted-media]] 9.1), which is a "dummy" DRM system implementation intended for client and platform development/testing purposes. **Understand that Clear Key does not fulfill the content protection and content key protection duties ordinarily expected from a DRM system.** For more guidelines on Clear Key usage, see [[#CPS-AdditionalConstraints-W3C]].

-Each DRM system specific `ContentProtection` descriptor can contain a mix of XML elements and attributes defined by [[!MPEGCENC|Common Encryption]], the [=DRM system=] author, DASH-IF or any other party.
+Each DRM system specific `ContentProtection` descriptor can contain a mix of XML elements and attributes defined by [[!MPEGCENC]], the [=DRM system=] author, DASH-IF or any other party.

-For [=DRM systems=] initialized by supplying `pssh` boxes [[!ISOBMFF]], the `cenc:pssh` element SHOULD be present under the `ContentProtection` descriptor if the value is known at MPD authoring time.
+For [=DRM systems=] initialized by supplying `pssh` boxes [[!MPEGCENC]], the `cenc:pssh` element SHOULD be present under the `ContentProtection` descriptor if the value is known at MPD authoring time.
 The base64 encoded contents of the element SHALL be equivalent to a complete `pssh` box including its length and header fields.
 See also [[#CPS-cmaf]].

 [=DRM systems=] generally use the concept of license requests as the mechanism for obtaining [=content keys=] and associated usage constraints (see [[#CPS-license-request-workflow]]).
 For [=DRM systems=] that use this concept, one or more `dashif:laurl` elements SHOULD be present under the `ContentProtection` descriptor, with the value of the element being the default URL to send license requests to.
 This URL MAY contain [[#CPS-lr-model-contentid|content identifiers]].